 San Francisco: On June 9, San Francisco passed an ordinance permanently prohibiting residential evictions for nonpayment of rent that became due during the eviction moratorium period.
 Under the ordinance, tenants will need to provide documentation that their failure to pay was due to COVID-related financial hardship.
 Documentation can include a sworn affidavit by tenant.
 The ordinance also bans landlords from charging late fees or interest associated with the missed payments.
 Tenants are still obligated to pay any accrued back rent that became due during the moratorium period, however, they can never be evicted for nonpayment of that back rent.
 Rather, the unpaid back rent becomes consumer debt which landlords can pursue through civil action.
 Further, the Board of Supervisors intends to create a Rent Resolution and Relief Fund by separate legislation to support landlords whose tenants missed rent payments.

 New Jersey: In New Jersey, as a result of calls from tenants, homeowners, and housing justice organizations for a compassionate response to impacts of the COVID-19 pandemic on housing, on June 16, the state legislature’s Housing Committee approved a “People’s Bill” to keep people housed, which if passed would provide rent and mortgage suspension statewide.
 The bill would require mortgage companies to give impacted homeowners forbearance, and grant renters six months to repay each missed rent payment on a rolling basis.
 It would prohibit landlords and banks from negatively impacting the credit scores of renters and homeowners, based on late payments during the COVID-19 crisis.
-The bill moved out of committee, and advocacy and organizing continue to push for its passage by both houses of the legislature and its signing into law by the governor.
+On June 30, the State Assembly approved the bill with bipartisan support, and advocacy and organizing continue to push for its passage by the State Senate and its signing into law by the governor.